-SAP Appeals and Financial Aid Probation
+SAP Appeals & Financial Aid Probation

-Students who fail to meet satisfactory academic progress requirements after an Academic/Financial Aid Warning period are permitted to appeal the termination of their federal financial aid eligibility and termination from the College if the student can demonstrate in his or her written appeal that mitigating circumstances were the contributing factors to the student's failure to achieve satisfactory academic progress.
+Students who fail to meet satisfactory academic progress requirements after an Academic/Financial Aid Warning period are permitted to appeal the termination of their federal financial aid eligibility and termination from the Institute if the student can demonstrate in his or her written appeal that mitigating circumstances were the contributing factors to the student's failure to achieve satisfactory academic progress.
 Mitigating circumstances would include the death of a relative of the student, injury, disability, or illness of the student, or other special circumstances.
-A SAP appeal must be filed within 30 days of receiving notice of the failure to achieve SAP after an Academic/Financial Aid Warning period.
+A SAP appeal must be filed within 30 days of receiving notice of failing to achieve SAP after an Academic/Financial Aid Warning period.
 All appeals must be submitted in writing to the Director of Financial Aid.
 The student's letter of appeal must explain and document, to the satisfaction of the Financial Aid Committee, the mitigating circumstance(s) which caused the student not to achieve SAP after the Academic/Financial Aid Warning Period and what circumstances have changed that will allow the student to achieve SAP at the next evaluation period.
-The Financial Aid Committee consists of the Campus President, Associate Dean of Education, and Financial Aid Director, or their designees.
+The Financial Aid Committee consists of the Campus President, Director of Education, and Financial Aid Director, or their designees.

-The Financial Aid Committee may grant one additional Term, as a Financial Aid Probationary period, approve an "Academic Improvement Plan," which may require the student to fulfill specific terms and conditions, or deny the appeal.
-By approving an Additional Term as a Financial Aid Probation Period, the Committee determined that the student should be able to meet the College's satisfactory academic progress standards by the end of that Term.
-The Committee, in conjunction with the student, may also develop and approve an individual Academic Improvement Plan if the Committee determines that the student's circumstance warrant.
-The Academic Improvement Plan will measure incremental improvement, and if the student does not meet the incremental improvement requirements, the student would no longer be eligible for federal financial aid assistance and would be terminated from the College.
+The Financial Aid Committee may grant one additional Quarter as a Financial Aid Probationary period and approve an "Academic Improvement Plan," requiring the student to fulfill specific terms and conditions or deny the appeal.
+By approving an Additional Quarter as a Financial Aid Probation Period, the Committee determined that the student should meet the Institute satisfactory academic progress standards by the end of that Quarter.
+The Committee, in conjunction with the student, may also develop and approve an individual Academic Improvement Plan if the Committee determines that the student's circumstances warrant.
+The Academic Improvement Plan will measure incremental improvement, and if the student does not meet the incremental improvement requirements, the student would no longer be eligible for federal financial aid assistance and would be terminated from the Institute.
 The Academic Improvement Plan must also ensure that the student is able to meet SAP standards by a specific point in time.

-If the appeal is approved by the Committee, the student will be eligible for federal student assistance (Grants, Loans, & FWS) during a Financial Aid Probationary Term or the period of an Academic Improvement Plan.
-If a student submits a timely and complete written appeal to the Financial Aid Director, the College may permit the student to continue his or her enrollment while the appeal is pending; however, the student would be responsible for the full payment of his or her tuition and fees if his or her appeal is not successful.
+If the Committee approves the appeal, the student will be eligible for federal student assistance (Grants, Loans, & FWS) during a Financial Aid Probationary Quarter or the period of an Academic Improvement Plan.
+If a student submits a timely and complete written appeal to the Financial Aid Director, the Institute may permit the student to continue his or her enrollment while the appeal is pending; however, the student would be responsible for the full payment of his or her tuition and fees if his or her appeal is not successful.
 The SAP appeal decision of the Financial Aid Committee is final, and the Committee's decision will be provided to the student in writing within 30 days of the appeal filing.

-If a student successfully appeals his or her loss of federal financial aid eligibility, the student's financial aid eligibility will be re-established.
+If a student successfully appeals to his or her loss of federal financial aid eligibility, his or her financial aid eligibility will be re-established.
 In most cases, the Committee will place the student on a SAP Financial Aid Probationary status for one additional term or establish a time frame for meeting the minimum requirements under an Academic Improvement Plan.